YinJC/uk-tex-faq/FAQ-tocloft.md

----
-layout: page
-title: The format of the Table of Contents, etc.
+# The format of the Table of Contents, etc.
----

 The formats of entries in the table of contents (TOC) are controlled by a number of internal commands (discussed in section&nbsp;2.3